Antarctida/box/README.md

 git clone https://github.com/phalcon/box.git workspace
 ```

-You should check out a tagged version of Phalcon Box since the `master` branch may not always be stable.
+The `master` branch will always contain the latest stable version of Phalcon Box.
+If you wish to check older versions
+or newer ones currently under development, please switch to the relevant branch/tag.

 You can find the latest stable version on the [Github Release Page](https://github.com/phalcon/box/releases):

 ```bash